Cartheur-Research/aiventure-david/README.md

 # aiventure-david

-Public code repository of a fourth-generation implementation of _aeon_ embodied as a bipedal robot
+Public code repository of a fourth-generation implementation of _aeon_ embodied as a bipedal robot.

 ## Works in progress